Angel Stadium#4 in Best Things To Do in Anaheim-Disneyland

 Both baseball aficionados and casual fans agree: If you're in Anaheim, you should make a point to catch a game at this historic, 45,050-seat venue.
 Home to the Los Angeles Angels of Anaheim since 1966, Angel Stadium (or The Big A) is baseball's fourth-oldest active Major League Baseball stadium, behind Fenway Park, Wrigley Field and Dodger Stadium.
 Single game ticket prices start at $5 and vary depending on the day, time and opponent.
 Parking at the stadium costs $10 per car.

 If you're not in town to catch a game, consider tagging along on a ballpark tour.
-Tours, which last about 75 minutes, include time on the field, a visit to the Angels dugout, a walk through the visitors clubhouse, the press conference room and several other suites and rooms at the stadium.
-Tours are given at 10:30 a.m. and 12:30 and 2:30 p.m. on Tuesdays, Wednesdays and Fridays when the team is on the road.
+Tours, which last about 75 minutes, include time on the field, a visit to the Angels dugout, a walk through the visitors clubhouse, the press conference room, and several other suites and rooms at the stadium.
+Tours are given at 10:30 a.m. and 12:30 and 2:30 p.m.
+Monday through Friday when the team is on the road.
 Tickets cost $8 per adult and $6 for children 14 and younger.
 The stadium is located about 5 miles south of downtown Anaheim.
 For more information, visit the ballpark website.

 #1 Disneyland Resort